maxzintel/cloud-sec-principles/README.md

 That's pretty significant.
 Plus, on top of all that, defaults in use early in a clusters life tend to stay in use.
 Systems hardened late tend to break.
 * K8s 1.8 and later has a lot of great features, like RBAC, baked in.
 If using versions older than that (at this point, you should not be) securing your cluster will require a lot of elbow grease.

-## The Low Hanging Fruit
+## The Gist
-* RBAC
+* **RBAC**
-* Least Privilege
+* **Least Privilege**
-* Logging
+* **Logging**
-* Further...
+* General Stuff...
   * Verify all your security settings properly enforce the policy.
   * Use the latest stable K8s version.
   * Audit the OS, container runtime, and k8s config using CIS benchmarking (`kube-bench`).
   * Log everything to a location outside the cluster.
 * Image security:
   * Use private registries and restric public reg use.
   * Scan all images for security vulnerabilities continuously via `CoreOS Clair` or `Atomic Scan`.
   * Decide which types/severity of issues should prevent deployments.
   * Maintain standard base images and ensure all workloads use them.
   * Don't run containers as root.
+* K8s Components (all covered more below):
+  * API Server `authorization-mode=Node,RBAC`
+  * Ensure all services protected by TLS.
+  * Ensure kubelet protects its API via `authorization-mode=Webhook`.
+  * Ensure the kube-dashboard uses a restrictive RBAC role policy and v1.7+
+  * Monitor RBAC policy failures
+  * Remove default `ServiceAccount` permissions.
+* Network Security:
+  * Filter access to the cloud provider metadata apis/url, and limit IAM permissions.
+  * Use a CNI network plugin that filers ingress/egress pod network traffic.
+This involves...
+    * properly labeling all pods
+    * isolate all workloads from eachother
+    * prevent workloads from egressing to the internet, the pod ip space, the node ip subnets, and other internal networks
+    * restrict all traffic coming into the kube-system namespace except kube-dns
+  * Consider a Service Mesh.
+* Workload Containment:
+  * Namespaces per tenant
+  * Default network deny inbound on all namespaces
+  * Assign CPU/RAM limits to all containers
+  * Set `automountServiceAccountToken: false` on pods where possible
+  * Use a `PodSecurityPolicy` to enforce container restrictions and to protect the node.
+  * Implement container-aware malicious activity/behavior detection.
+* Misc:
+  * Collect logs from all containers, especially RBAC.
+  * Encrypt contents of etcd, run etcd on dedicated nodes.
+  * Separate cloud accounts/vpc's/projects/resource groups.
+  * Separate clusters for dev/test and prod.
+  * Separate node pools for dif tenants.

 ## The Challenges of Hardening
 * CIS OS Benchmarks are not aware of the actual workloads (K8s).